wwoast/constantina/docs/INSTALL.md

 #### Apache and mod_cgi, Shared Hosting
-For those of you still on shared hosting, Constantina will run behind `mod_cgi` with the included `constantina.cgi` helper script.
+For those of you on shared hosting, Constantina will run behind `mod_cgi` with the included `constantina.cgi` helper script.
 In the folder where you want Constantina to treat as your web root folder (i.e. your `public_html` folder), add a brief Apache config snippet file named `.htaccess`: